rancher/docs/content/rancher/v2.5/en/admin-settings/authentication/ad/_index.md

 > **Note:**
 >
-> If the AD users in our organisation were to authenticate with their UPN (e.g. jdoe@acme.com) instead of the short logon name, then we would have to set the `Login Attribute` to **userPrincipalName** instead.
+> If the AD users in our organization were to authenticate with their UPN (e.g. jdoe@acme.com) instead of the short logon name, then we would have to set the `Login Attribute` to **userPrincipalName** instead.

 We'll also set the `Search Attribute` parameter to **sAMAccountName|name**.
 That way users can be added to clusters/projects in the Rancher UI either by entering their username or full name.